Abstraction Health

 Contraindications

-Individuals who are pregnant or breastfeeding should use caution due to limited safety data; those taking prescription anxiolytics, sedatives, antidepressants, or antihypertensives should consult a physician before use due to potential pharmacodynamic interactions.
-Children should only use under medical supervision, as pediatric evidence is very limited.
+Individuals who are pregnant or breastfeeding should exercise caution due to limited safety data; those on antihypertensive medications, sedatives, or psychiatric medications should consult a clinician before use, as interactions have not been thoroughly studied.